-The University considers it of the utmost importance that its students spend their university years as effectively as possible, and therefore supports them in joining various student organisations and professional colleges to expand their network of contacts, professional knowledge and interests.
-Through these organisations, we also promote student integration, event organisation and self-activity among students.
+The University considers it of the utmost importance that its students spend their university years as effectively as possible and therefore supports them in joining various student organisations and professional colleges to expand their network of contacts, professional knowledge and interests.
+Through these organisations student integration and event organisation are also promoted.
 Currently, there are more than 40 student organisations, offering students additional knowledge and experiences in a wide range of subjects, such as economics lectures, social science workshops, art courses, event organisation, or community building and recreation.